techidaily/site-facebook/source/_posts/facebook-video-annoyance-solutions-to-get-them-playing.md

 ### 4\.
 Change Video Quality

- Since you can[upload HD videos on Facebook](https://www.makeuseof.com/tag/upload-photos-videos-hd-facebook-mobile-app/) , the playback quality and speed depend on the type of network you use.
+ Since you can [upload HD videos on Facebook](https://www.makeuseof.com/tag/upload-photos-videos-hd-facebook-mobile-app/) , the playback quality and speed depend on the type of network you use.
 Facebook videos might not be playing because your internet is having difficulty buffering, or there may be too many people using the same internet connection.

 To change the Facebook video quality: